Payments, Billing, and Refunds

 E-Bills and Billing Notices

 We issue tuition bills electronically monthly.
 If the student has a balance, he or she and any financial authorized user will receive a billing notification email to their CWRU email address or the email address for the authorized user.
 We do not mail paper bills.
-Find out how to access your E-Bill by viewing the Student Financial Guide.
+Find out how to access your E-Bill by checking out the View Statements section of the SIS Finances User Guide.

 Students have the option to select a preferred email address.
 If you select an email address other than your university-affiliated address, you are still responsible for forwarding all university emails to the preferred email address.
 The university only communicates with its students by email through their CWRU email addresses.